 It’s official: The new DISH Hopper 3™ DVR is a hit.
 Ever since we unveiled the Hopper 3 DVR at a press conference during this year’s Consumer Electronics Show, the critics have been blown away — CNET even dubbed it “the most powerful and feature-packed DVR to date.”
 Here are some of the things reviewers have been saying about DISH’s latest contribution to entertainment technology.
+For additional Hopper 3 and DISH reviews, head over to your favorite review site.

 ‘A whopping 16 tuners’